kedicesur/AQ/README.md

 **An Asynchronous Queue implementation for JS/TS (Deno)**

 AQ is a lightweight asynchronous queue implementation with no dependencies.
 As of it's current state (v0.2) it may not be safe to use in production code.
-Also since the code uses modern ES2019 (ES10) features like [Private Class Fields](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields) and AsyncIterators, make sure that you have the right environment.
+Also since the code uses modern ES2019 (ES10) features like [Private Class Fields](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields) and Async Iterators, make sure that you have the right environment.
 AQ is tested with Deno 1.92 and should also be OK with Node v12+, Chrome 74+, Edge 79+.

 **Functionality**